top of page

 In England around 80,000 people live with COPD, which causes breathlessness, a persistent cough, and wheezing.
 Pulmonary Rehabilitation (PR) is a treatment for people with Chronic Obstructive Pulmonary Disease (COPD).
 It involves supervised exercise and education to help manage symptoms.
 Before starting PR, patients go through an assessment to see if they are a good fit for the programme and to fine-tune their treatment.
 Attending this assessment is a strong indicator that they will continue with the PR programme.

 Unfortunately, up to one third of COPD patients do not attend their initial PR assessment or fail to take up the programme, and therefore never get the benefit of the treatment.
-UPTURN aims to address these issues, working to co-design a support package in partnership with healthcare professionals, people living with COPD and their families.
+UPTURN aims to address these issues, working to co-design and test a support package in partnership with healthcare professionals, people living with COPD and their families.

 Some ethnic minority groups have higher rates of COPD than others and have low attendance at PR assessment.
 There can be many reasons for this.
 The UPTURN study will start by working with people living with COPD from the Bangladeshi and African and Caribbean communities and their families, to understand their specific questions and concerns about PR. â€‹â€‹